You can now build a brand for your small business.

 Not that you need to, but check your answers.

-That shows you how big a role they have connecting you to your audience.
+That shows you how big a role they have helping connect you to your audience.

 Some things you need to remember when creating your logo.

 - Keep it simple.
-It has to look good in small format as well as large.
+It has to look good in a small format as well as large.